 How to Stop Snoring

-Not all snoring is the same.
-In fact, everyone snores for different reasons.
+Have you ever sneezed one day from allergies then sneezed another day from a bad cold?
+Snoring is like that.
+In other words, not all snoring is the same.
+People snore for different reasons.
 When you get to the bottom of why you snore, then you can find the right solutions to a quieter, deeper sleep.

 Common causes of snoring